What is COVID-19?

 Preventing & Reducing the Spread of COVID-19

-There is currently no vaccine to prevent COVID-19 or specific options for treatment..
 The best way to prevent illness is to avoid being exposed to this virus.
-The virus is thought to spread mainly from person-to-person between people who are in close contact with one another (within about 6 feet).
+The virus is spread mainly between people who are in close contact with one another (within about 6 feet).
 This occurs through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
 Older adults and people who have severe underlying chronic medical conditions like heart or lung disease or diabetes seem to be at higher risk for developing more serious complications from COVID-19 illness.
 Every person has a role to play.
 So much of protecting yourself and your family comes down to common sense:

 - Washing hands with soap and water.